hex-five/multizone-iot-sdk/README.md

 # multizone-iot-sdk

 The MultiZone® IoT Firmware is the quick and safe way to build secure IoT applications with any RISC-V processor.
 It provides secure access to commercial and private IoT clouds, real-time monitoring, secure boot, and remote firmware updates.
-The built-in Trusted Execution Environment provides hardware-enforced separation to shields the execution of trusted applications from untrusted 3rd party libraries.
+The built-in Trusted Execution Environment provides hardware-enforced separation to shield the execution of trusted applications from untrusted 3rd party libraries.

 Complete IoT firmware optimized for RISC-V: